makunoia/stark/README.md

-# Stark Design System
+# Stark UI

-Stark Design System is a reusable and extendable UI component library built using React and Tailwind CSS.
+Stark UI is a reusable and extendable UI component library built using React and Tailwind CSS.
 It aims to provide a consistent, accessible, and customizable set of components to help developers create modern and responsive applications.

 ## Table of Contents